-Your first appointment with the midwife usually takes place three months into the pregnancy and consists of an initial screening to identify any potential complications.
-At this point you are asked whether you prefer a home or hospital birth but be sure to check with your insurance provider prior to selecting the home birth option, as it may in some cases involve an additional cost to your premium.
+Your first appointment with the midwife usually takes place three months into the pregnancy.
+The appointment consists of an initial screening to identify any potential complications.
+At this point, the midwife asks whether you prefer a home birth or a hospital birth.
+Be sure to check with your insurance provider prior to selecting the home birth option; it may involve an additional cost to your premium.

 The midwife will also provide you with a schedule for future appointments, as well as information booklets outlining dietary advice, the expected due date and other relevant information.